Treefrog/Handbook/Manual/birthdays.md

 > Treefrog does not celebrate birthdays.
 We celebrate Frogaversaries.

-Treefrog does not formally celebrate birthdays (read <i>"Pay for the celebration or manage the celebration"</i>) as a matter of tolerance to Frogs who do not actively celebrate birthdays.
+Treefrog does not formally celebrate birthdays (read *"Pay for the celebration or manage the celebration"*) as a matter of tolerance to Frogs who do not actively celebrate birthdays.
 Our workplace is a place where all parties can find safety and happiness and are treated equally.

 However, we do celebrate "Frogaversaries", the yearly date upon which you became a Frog.